 There’s no doubt traditional software is expensive.
 It’s costly to buy, install, update, and maintain traditional software.
 By using SaaS software, you can reduce costs associated with traditional software.
-Plus, SaaS has that simple pricing structure that allows you to keep software costs within your budget.
+Plus, SaaS platforms have a simple pricing structure that allows you to keep software costs within your budget.

 3. You want scalable and flexible software solutions.

 Modern business has embraced the remote workforce, and SaaS fits into this picture.
-SaaS is accessed via the internet, which means if you can now provide remote employees with the same software they use in-house.
-Whether it’s to communicate and collaborate as a team or close sales, SaaS helps empower the remote workforce.
+A SaaS software platform is accessed via the internet, which means if you can now provide remote employees with the same software they use in-house.
+Whether it’s to communicate and collaborate as a team or close sales, a SaaS tool helps empower the remote workforce.

 5. You want mobility.

 Today’s workforce wants to work anywhere, anytime.
-With SaaS, they can access essential software and tools via an app on a smartphone, tablet or laptop.
+With a software as a service platform, they can access essential software and tools via an app on a smartphone, tablet or laptop.

-As you think about your business needs and whether you need SaaS, remember that it’s a solution to many of your current problems with sales and marketing software.
-The good news is that a proper SaaS CRM platform can solve all these issues, and more.
+As you think about your business needs and whether you need a SaaS platform, remember that it’s a solution to many of your current problems with sales and marketing software.
+The good news is that a proper CRM SaaS platform can solve all these issues, and more.

-Here are the key features to look for in a SaaS CRM platform:
+Here are the key features to look for in a CRM software as a service platform:

 - A sales CRM